shiming-chen/EGANS/README.md

 # EGANS

-This is the total codes of paper "**EGANS: Evolutionary Generative Adversarial Network Search for Zero-Shot Learning**" accepted to *IEEE Transactions on Evolutionary Computation (TEC)*.
+This is the codes of paper "**EGANS: Evolutionary Generative Adversarial Network Search for Zero-Shot Learning**" accepted to *IEEE Transactions on Evolutionary Computation (TEC)*.

 ### Requirements
 The code implementation of **EGANS** mainly based on [PyTorch](https://pytorch.org/).
 All of our experiments run and test in Python 3.10.6.